EOSIO/spec-repo/eep-draft_sized_data.md

 ## Backwards Compatibility
 <!--All EEPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EEP must explain how the author proposes to deal with these incompatibilities.
 EEP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

 ABI serializers which don't support 1.2 will error out when they encounter `#` in type names.
-Either because they don't recognize the `#`, or because they think it's part of a type name which isn't defined.
+Either they won't recognize the `#`, or they'll think it's part of a type name which isn't defined.

 It's possible that some contract ABIs included `#` in their type names.
 ABI 1.2 serializers will malfunction with these.